 Repurposing an Older iMac As a Monitor and Server

-Long-time readers of my blog may remember my adventures with my 2009 27" iMac - adding eSATA, displaying all of Hamlet, and turning it into a monitor.
-That last bit has become increasingly handy lately, as I've repurposed that now-old iMac as a monitor and server.
-Here are some tips, tricks, and lessons if you'd like to do the same!
-Using an iMac As a Monitor I've known … [Read more...] about Repurposing an Older iMac As a Monitor and Server
+Long-time readers of my blog may remember my adventures with my 2009 27″ iMac – adding eSATA, displaying all of Hamlet, and turning it into a monitor.
+That last bit has become increasingly handy lately, as I’ve repurposed that now-old iMac as a monitor and server.
+Here are some tips, tricks, and lessons if you’d like to do the same!

 Will The First Thunderbolt Peripheral Be The iMac?

 Apple and Intel introduced the impressive new Thunderbolt interconnect last month on the MacBook Pro line, but folks like me who bought one have nothing to connect to yet.
 It was exciting to see the wide variety of Thunderbolt peripherals on display at the NAB show in Las Vegas last week, but none of these will ship to end-users before the middle of the summer.
-But evidence is … [Read more...] about Will The First Thunderbolt Peripheral Be The iMac?
+But evidence is mounting that Apple will be the first out of the gate with a Thunderbolt peripheral, it just won’t be the sort of peripheral you might expect.
+I am hearing rumors that the new iMac, to be introduced this month, will be both a Thunderbolt host and peripheral in one!
+Read on for what this means in the real world.

 Why the iPad 2 Won’t Include Thunderbolt

-Today is the big "coming out" day for Thunderbolt (nee Light Peak), courtesy of Intel and Apple's new lineup of MacBook Pros (one of which is sitting on my desk).
-Next week (March 2, to be exact) is the introduction of another "Magical and Revolutionary" Apple product, the iPad 2.
-Inevitably, pundits are putting 2 and 2 together and deducing that the future iPad will include … [Read more...] about Why the iPad 2 Won’t Include Thunderbolt
+Today is the big “coming out” day for Thunderbolt (nee Light Peak), courtesy of Intel and Apple’s new lineup of MacBook Pros.
+Next week is the introduction of another “Magical and Revolutionary” Apple product, the iPad 2.
+Inevitably, pundits are putting 2 and 2 together and deducing that the future iPad will include this new I/O port.
+But this makes little sense.
+The iPad 2 won’t include Thunderbolt.

 Thunderbolt = Light Peak = Mini DisplayPort + PCI Express

-Apple unveiled their new line of MacBook Pro laptops today, complete with "Thunderbolt", the trade name for a production packaging of Light Peak and Mini DisplayPort.
-After much speculation (including quite a bit by yours truly), we finally have some concrete information about Light Peak, and perhaps a peek (if you forgive the pun) into the next generation of I/O … [Read more...] about Thunderbolt = Light Peak = Mini DisplayPort + PCI Express
+Apple unveiled their new line of MacBook Pro laptops today, complete with “Thunderbolt”, the trade name for a production packaging of Light Peak and Mini DisplayPort.
+After much speculation, we finally have some concrete information about Light Peak, and perhaps a peek into the next generation of I/O technologies!